Should Christians Use Online Dating Apps?

 Hebrews 13:14 says: Let marriage be held in honor among all, and let the marriage bed be undefiled, for God will judge the sexually immoral and adulterous

 Therefore whilst online dating may provide a fast and technological method of meeting new people or a potential mate – it is important to heed that there are very worrisome disadvantages and trends which appear to be rising due to the use of online dating apps.
-Whilst there might be a technological convenience associated with dating apps, current statistics reveal that the cons of using dating apps generally outweigh the pros.
+Whilst there might be a technological convenience associated with dating apps, it is possible that the cons of using dating apps can generally outweigh the pros.

-The growing trend is that online dating apps may actually promote promiscuity or sexual immorality of all kinds, rather than provide a genuine avenue for well-meaning single people to meet or have a genuine God-fearing relationship.
+It is possible that online dating apps may actually promote promiscuity or sexual immorality of all kinds, rather than provide a genuine avenue for well-meaning single people to meet or have a genuine God-fearing relationship.

 Ultimately one’s search for a life partner should be placed in God’s hands.
 If Christians use dating apps, it is very necessary to consistently examine ones motives and ensure that the usage of the dating app does not lead to sin or sexual immorality instead of the genuine search of a partner.